Star ✨ on GitHub

 case 'error':

-message.reply(`Error loading track: ${searchResult.error || 'Unknown error'}`);
+message.reply(`An error occurred while loading the track: ${searchResult.error || 'Unknown error'}`);

 break;